datacarpentry/openrefine-socialsci/_episodes/02-Working with OpenRefine.md

 >
 > 2. Use faceting to produce a timeline display for A01_interview_date
 >
 > 3. Is the column formatted as Text or Date?
+>
-How does changing the format change the faceting display?
+> 4. How does changing the format change the faceting display?
+(You can change the format by doing `Edit cells` > `Common transforms` > )
 >
 > > ## Solution
 > >